postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/first-grpc-request.md

 Try invoking some other methods available on the gRPC bin server and see how things act differently.

-When you’re done, learn more about [using gRPC requests](/docs/sending-requests/grpc/using-grpc-request/).
+When you’re done, learn more about [Using the gRPC request interface](/docs/sending-requests/grpc/grpc-request-interface/).